MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Operators.md

 ms.date: 04/22/2021
 online version: https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_operators?view=powershell-7.2&WT.mc_id=ps-gethelp
 schema: 2.0.0
-title: about_Operators
+title: about Operators
 ---
-# About Operators
+# about_Operators

 ## Short description
 Describes the operators that are supported by PowerShell.